200sOnly/build-native-node-modules-nextjs/README.md

 ## Getting Started

-To begin, you'll need to install a build-native-node-modules-nextjs`:
+To begin, you'll need to install a build-native-node-modules-nextjs:

 ```bash
 npm install build-native-node-modules-nextjs --save-dev